Sinophy/Juvenile_skate_distribution/README.md

 main_script.R

-Script to build and run Bernoulli GLM, GAM and GAM + SPDE.
+Script to build and run Bernoulli GLM, GAM and GAM + SPDE using the Bayesian Integrated Nested Laplace Approximation (INLA) approach.
 Model validation + prediction steps are also included.
 Method and code from Zuur et al., 2017.